seyalco/Emacs-for-ConTeXt/context-lmtx-mode/Readme.md

+you can install the required package's manually

+or you can run this Script to install:

 known problems:
 1. After changing a theme the innermode has their previous them state by editing some piece of that blodk or by restarting your buffer you can solve this.